 Don't Forget About Sheds and Detached Garages Too

-Before Winter comes along, make sure that any sheds or outbuildings are water sealed and insulated as well.
+Before Winter comes along, make sure that any sheds or outbuildings are water-sealed and insulated as well.
 This will keep them warmer during the colder months and save on heating costs as a result.
-Fortunately most sheds come with their own doors that close tightly to help prevent leaks and they also have roofs which flip open to let rainwater flow off of them easier.
+Fortunately, most sheds come with their own doors that close tightly to help prevent leaks, and they also have roofs that flip open to let rainwater flow off of them easier.
 However, sometimes these roofs aren't sealed well enough, which can result in water damage to your shed.

 In addition to this, even when it isn't raining you should still consider checking these areas for any leaks and to see if their roofs are properly closed up.
 Also check around the base of the building where water will collect as well.

-If there is a leak present, you can repair it yourself or call in someone else to help fix the issue.
-If your outbuildings are in need of insulation, then this will require hiring a professional.
+If there is a leak, you can repair it yourself or call in someone else to help fix the issue.
+If your outbuildings need insulation, hiring a professional will be required.

 When spring comes around again and your yard begins to warm up, having insulated sheds and outbuildings will allow them to stay warmer for longer periods of time as well without needing additional heating sources like expensive heaters.
 This means that you won't have to run these devices as much during times when energy prices are at their highest.